matthiastakele/fritter/README.md

 # Fritter

-Build your own not-quite-[Twitter](https://twitter.com/)!
+Build my own not-quite-[Twitter](https://twitter.com/)!

 ## Starter Code

-  This starter code implements users (with login/sessions), and freets so that you may focus on implementing your own design ideas.
+  This starter code implements users (with login/sessions), and freets.

 The project is structured as follows: